Wetland Restoration: WWF

 A Potential Solution

 The primary objective of the CSP programme in Karnataka is to reduce climate risks by restoring river connectivity, enhancing the health of wetlands, and rejuvenating catchment areas in the upper region of the Arkavathy river basin.
-It leverages nature-based solutions (NbS) to address socio-environmental challenges caused by climate change.
+It leverages Nature-based solutions (NbS) to address socio-environmental challenges caused by climate change.

 The Impact